By ELLEN TORDESILLAS, AVIGAIL OLARTE, YVONNE CHUA and LUZ RIMBAN

 Mikey could not be reached despite repeated attempts by VERA Files to get his side by phone.
 He also did not reply to questions VERA Files texted several times to his two mobile phone numbers.

-He also issued a reaction to the Philippine Daily Inquirer.
-PDI’s report, which appeared on Monday:
+He also issued a reaction to the Philippine Daily Inquirer:

 Pampanga Representative Juan Miguel Arroyo insisted that he has been transparent in filing his Statement of Assets and Liabilities since he won a seat in Congress in 2004.

 “I have declared everything I own in my SALN.
 It is self-explanatory,” said Arroyo in a text message.

 Arroyo suggested that those who had doubts should contact his lawyer who prepared it for him.

 “If they still have doubts, they can sue me.
 I don’t want to waste my time dealing with issues like this.
 There are far more important things to do such as helping the government find ways to lessen the impact of the global financial crisis,” said Congressman Arroyo.